hyron-group/hyron/docs/service-development/overview.md

 **4. Hyron also provides unofficial support for special services without declaring requestConfig() method**

--   in this case, it need to wrap into a function with param is (port, host, prefix, config)
+-   in this case, it need to wrap into a function with param is (app, config)
 -   hyron can not handle these services closely, so some plugins or addons may not work on these packages.